Matcham89/gcp-sa-to-helm/README.md

 ### Purpose:

-This script will pull the active service account permissions based on repo name
+This script will pull the active service account permissions from GCP based on repo name

-* the repo name reflects the application name
+* pull permissions

 * clone the repo

 * create a branch

-* pulling the service account information and populating it in helm-dev
+* populate helm values

 * push the change